Characters of the Marvel Cinematic Universe: Overview of central characters

 The film and television series of the Marvel Cinematic Universe (MCU) feature numerous central characters across its phases.
-The first three phases are collectively known as "The Infinity Saga", and are followed by Phase Four which begins "The Multiverse Saga".
+The first three phases are collectively known as "The Infinity Saga", and the three following ones as "The Multiverse Saga".

 Phase One is centered on six individuals who become the Avengers—Tony Stark, Steve Rogers, Thor, Bruce Banner, Natasha Romanoff, and Clint Barton.
 Other central characters include Nick Fury, leader of S.H.I.E.L.D. and creator of the Avengers; Phil Coulson, a high-ranking S.H.I.E.L.D. agent; and Loki, Thor's adopted brother whose plans to achieve world domination prompt Fury to assemble the Avengers.

 Phase Two centers on the six original Avengers and Fury once again, though this time along with new members James Rhodes (introduced in Phase One), Sam Wilson, Wanda Maximoff, and the Vision.
 This phase also introduces Scott Lang and the Guardians of the Galaxy, which include Peter Quill, Gamora, Drax, Groot, and Rocket.

 Phase Three brings back every central character of Phase One and Phase Two.
-It begins with a civil war between the Avengers caused by the ideological differences between Rogers and Stark; they are joined by Bucky Barnes (introduced in Phase One), Scott Lang, T'Challa, and Peter Parker.
+It begins with a civil war between the Avengers caused by the ideological differences between Rogers and Stark; they are joined by Bucky Barnes (introduced in Phase One), Lang, T'Challa, and Peter Parker.
 Fury's origin is revealed while Loki's antagonistic role shifts to a more heroic one, with Thanos (introduced in Phase One) becoming this phase's main antagonist.
-Hope van Dyne (introduced in Phase Two) joins Scott Lang as his superhero partner, Stephen Strange and Wong are introduced as members of the Masters of the Mystic Arts, and Nebula (introduced in Phase Two) and Mantis join the Guardians of the Galaxy.
+Hope van Dyne (introduced in Phase Two) joins Lang as his superhero partner, Stephen Strange and Wong are introduced as members of the Masters of the Mystic Arts, and Nebula (introduced in Phase Two) and Mantis join the Guardians of the Galaxy.
 Female characters are given more screen time, with the Phase introducing Carol Danvers and giving heroic roles to Pepper Potts (introduced in Phase One), Okoye, Shuri, and Valkyrie.
 Meanwhile, Rogers returns to the past and reunites with Peggy Carter (introduced in Phase One).
 This phase concludes the story arcs of Stark, Rogers, Romanoff, Loki, Gamora, and Thanos.
-Alternate and past versions of those characters return in following phases to varying degrees.
+Alternate and past versions of those characters return in later phases to varying degrees.